OzAmram/LundReweighting/README.md

 # Code for the Lund Jet Plane Reweighting Method (JME-23-001)
-# Version 0

-This is the version of the method corresponding at the time of 'pre-approval' of JME-23-001.
-It is left here for posterity, but it is recommended to switch to the updated version located on the `main` branch

 For those seeking to just use the Lund Plane ratio for their analysis,